pytorch/hub/nvidia_deeplearningexamples_gpunet.md

 ```

 ### Load Pretrained model
-Loads NVIDIA GPUNet-0 model by default pre-trained on IMAGENET dataset.
+Loads NVIDIA GPUNet-0 model by default pre-trained on ImageNet dataset.
 You can switch the default pre-trained model loading from GPUNet-0 to one of the following models listed below.

 The model architecture is visible as output of the loaded model.
 For details architecture and latency info please refer to [architecture section](https://github.com/NVIDIA/DeepLearningExamples/tree/torchhub/PyTorch/Classification/GPUNet#model-architecture) in the original repo and Table#[3](https://arxiv.org/pdf/2205.00841.pdf) in the CVPR-2022 paper, respectively.